goharbor/harbor/docs/1.10/install_config/index.md

 1. [Configure the Harbor YML File](configure_yml_file.md)
 1. [Run the Installer Script](run_installer_script.md)

+If installation fails, see [Troubleshooting Harbor Installation](troubleshoot_installation.md).

+## Quick Installation

+You can run a script that deploys Harbor to Ubuntu 18.04 with a single command.
+For information, see [Deploy Harbor with the Quick Installation Script](quick_install_script.md).

+## Deploy Harbor on Kubernetes

 You can also use Helm to install Harbor on a Kubernetes cluster, to make it highly available.
-For information about installing Harbor with Helm on a Kubernetes cluster, see the [Deploying Harbor with High Availability via Helm](harbor_ha_helm.md).
+For information about installing Harbor with Helm on a Kubernetes cluster, see [Deploying Harbor with High Availability via Helm](harbor_ha_helm.md).

-If installation fails, see [Troubleshooting Harbor Installation](troubleshoot_installation.md).

 ## Post-Installation Configuration